-SCIENCE, TECHNOLOGY, ENGINEERING, & MATH Using ArcGIS, create individual GIS projects from pre-approved data sets.
+Using ArcGIS, create individual GIS projects from pre-approved data sets.
 Covers formulating a research question for analysis, conducting background research, map development and layout, and presenting the results in a research paper.
-Prerequisite: GIS 102.
+Prerequisite: GIS 102 with a "C" or higher.